huntdatacenter/docs/docs/about/ting-week.md

 # Ting week

-**We appoint time three times per year to meet for information, feedback and discussions on how to develop HUNT Cloud to better elevate your science.
+**We appoint time three times per year to meet for information, feedback and discussions on how to develop the services in HUNT Cloud to better elevate science.
 We call this gatherings Tings.**

-We arrange a layered set of Tings for various parts of our community.
+We arrange a layered set of Tings for distinct parts of our community.
 The meetings are spread out over one week in the winter, spring and autumn.
 We call these weeks "Ting weeks".

 ::: tip Next up: Ting week #4